 Fotor is an online photo editor, but recently it released its own AI image generator.
 You can enter text prompts with various details and it will recreate the image using your description.
 The best part is that it has also launched an image-to-image AI photo generator.
 Apart from that, you can define your style including Photography, Conceptual art, Anime, Cartoon, Oil painting and more.

-Moreover, there are standard options like customizing the aspect ratio, number of images to generate, further editing and more.
-As for the availability, well, Fotor offers 5 credits to free users.
+Furthermore, there are standard options like customizing the aspect ratio, the number of images to generate, further editing, and more.
+As for the availability, well, Fotor AI offers 5 credits to free users.
 After exhausting it, you need to buy the Pro plan which costs $2.66 per month.
 All in all, the generated images are quite good and it comes very close to Midjoruney in conceptual arts.

 Again, NightCafe is not an image model itself, but a website service that lets you access multiple text-to-image models.
 It supports Stable Diffusion (the latest SDXL 1.0 model too), DALL-E 2, CLIP-Guided Diffusion, VQGAN+CLIP, and Style Transfer.
 If you want to create masterpieces modeled on old artworks, you can choose Style Transfer; you can pick CLIP-Guided Diffusion for artistic images; and pick VQGAN+CLIP to generate beautiful sceneries.